 It Was Dirty

 There were also homeless people everywhere.
 There's nothing wrong with homeless people.
-I lived in Santa Cruz for ten years where all the neighboring cities send their homeless people, as if they were some sort of disease or rodent population.
-It was a jarring contrast after Croatia where we saw almost no homeless people, no people sleeping on the street.
+I lived in Santa Cruz for ten years where all the neighboring cities send their homeless, as if they were some sort of disease or rodent population.
+It was a jarring contrast after Croatia where we saw almost no homeless people and no people sleeping on the street.
 I felt like I was back in a San Francisco BART station.
 It lent to the feeling of people not caring about each other, which on top of the dirty buildings made the city come off as unwelcoming.

 Hungarian is cool.
 It is practically a language isolate, only distantly related to Finnish and Estonian.
-There's very few cognates and recognizable words.
+There are very few cognates and recognizable words.
 The consonant clusters are unfamiliar, confusing, and challenging.
-On an academic level, Hungarian is fascinating and I want to know more about it.
+On an academic level, Hungarian is fascinating, and I want to know more about it.

 On a traveler's everyday level, Hungarian is frustrating.
-I've never felt more linguistically isolated than I have in Hungary.
-When I was in Vietnam, the words are short enough to begin piecing phrases together even if I can't pronounce them correctly.
+I've never felt more linguistically isolated than I did in Hungary.
+When I was in Vietnam, the words were short enough to begin piecing phrases together even if I couldn't pronounce them correctly.
 Croatian was difficult but had enough relation to Slavic and Romance languages that it felt familiar.
 Hungarian was alien.
-I wanted to try to speak a few words but I couldn't get them to come out of my mouth and I fell back on the classic American asshole tourist behavior of speaking English everywhere.
+I wanted to try to speak a few words, but I couldn't get them to come out of my mouth, and I fell back on the classic American asshole tourist behavior of speaking English everywhere.
 Thankfully, many people in Hungary speak some English.

 The escalators in metro stations are steep, fast, and long.
 Entering and exiting each one filled me with a moment of terror: would I fall to my death only to be crushed by a group of thoughtless Hungarian commuters?
 This was especially difficult with an enormous rolling suitcase.